-WhatsApp is blocked in China
+China is messing with WhatsApp

-Popular messaging app WhatsApp has been largely blocked in China.
+Popular messaging app WhatsApp has suffered serious disruption to its service in China.

-According to the Open Observatory of Network Interference (OONI), network measurement data suggests that Chinese internet service providers started blocking access to WhatsApp on September 23.
-Public reports on Twitter indicate that WhatsApp, which is owned by Facebook, became inaccessible for some people on September 19.
+According to the Open Observatory of Network Interference (OONI), network measurement data suggests that Chinese internet service providers started blocking access to WhatsApp on Saturday.
+Public reports on Twitter indicate that WhatsApp, which is owned by Facebook, became inaccessible for some people a week ago.

+In China on Tuesday, users reported intermittent service on the messaging platform.

 Over the last few months, there have been a number of WhatsApp disruptions in China.
 WhatsApp declined to comment on its status there.